 Except that recently, I haven’t been able to find the motivation to be excited about it.
 I wanted it to look amazing and have a sleek new exciting feel to it, but I couldn’t help but wonder if just having a shiny new website and a name change would actually make any difference to my stats or my email inbox.

-Until I realised that I’m only going to get out what I put into it.
+Until I came to the realisation that I’m only going to get out what I put into it.
 If I want to reap the rewards of blogging, then I have to work at it.
 Hard.
-I’d have to stay up for hours writing amazing content, taking stunning photos and being super engaging on social media.
+I’d have writing amazing content, taking stunning photos and being super engaging on social media.
 I’d have to up my Insta game and create the most beautiful flatlays known to man, buy flowers just for photos and drive J bonkers with props galore.

 But you know what?
 I’m okay with not doing any of that, because right now I’m okay with not putting my all into blogging.
 And it’s totally okay if you feel like that too.
 There’s nothing wrong with taking a step back for a while, evaluating what you’re doing, why you’re doing it and what you want actually want to achieve from it.
 Blogging is meant to be my happy space, somewhere I can come to chat or share something new, something exciting or to share a recipe or a product I think you’ll love.
 It was never meant to be about earning money or going to events and product launches.
 It was meant to be chilled and relaxed.

 The bottom line is this; the whole time I thought I was being jealous of other blogger’s successes and opportunities, but it actually it turns out I’m just jealous of their sheer determination to succeed, to write that amazing content and to make a difference in the (blogging) world.

 But for now?
 I’m Holly, a half-arsed blogger and that’s okay.

 Have you ever felt like you’re being a bit half-arsed in the blogging world?
 Let me know in the comments below 🙂 x